Ever wondered how you can visit Stonehenge for free?

 Yes, you can visit Stonehenge for free and its perfectly legal.
 However, most visitors tend to buy tickets, but with a little knowledge and research, you can avoid paying the fees and enjoy a visit without any problems.
 The visitors centre has a charge for the exhibition centre also, but the cafe, gift shop and toilet facilities are free.

-Can you walk among the stones at Stonehenge?
+Can you walk through the stones at Stonehenge?

 The closest you will be allowed to get to the stones is about 10 yards.
 The monument is roped off by a low barrier to protect and maintain the monument from damage and erosion.
 So you won’t be able to just walk up to the stones during normal opening hours, unfortunately.